AlePV/Disease-Target-Tracker/README.md

 ## 1. Connect ChEMBL local MySQL database with the workflow ##

-First download and import our workflow [Disease_related_protein_classification_and_PPI_networks](./Disease_related_protein_classification_and_PPI_networks.knwf) to Knime software.
+First download and import our workflow [Disease Target Tracker](./Disease_Target_Tracker.knwf) to Knime software.
 Then configure **MySQL Connector** node by right clicking at the node and click configure option.
 Complete the fields with your Hostname, Database name, username and Password based on your personal MySQL information.

 <p align="center">
 <img src="./media/MySQL_Connector.png?raw=true" width="500">
 </p>

 ## 2. Select input files from Terapeutic Targets Database (TTD) ##
+Download 2021 release of "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers", the actual files are called ["1_P1-01-TTD_target_download.txt"](./Inputs/1_P1-01-TTD_target_download.txt) and ["2_Drugs_info-TTD.txt"](./Inputs/2_Drugs_info-TTD.txt) respectively.

-Download the files "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from [TTD](http://db.idrblab.net/ttd/full-data-download).
+**NOTE:** The 2024 releases have a different format that is not compatible with the current version of the workflow, nevertheless, the last version files can be Downloaded from TTD "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from [TTD download section](http://db.idrblab.net/ttd/full-data-download).

 <p align="center">
 <img src="./media/TTD_website.png?raw=true" width="500">